Mansi-Damahe/Portfolio/README.md

+📌 Portfolio Overview
+Welcome to my portfolio!
-Explore a curated selection of my impactful projects in AI, Python development, and Data Science.
-Each project demonstrates my ability to turn complex data into actionable insights or build intelligent systems that solve real-world problems.
+This collection highlights a range of impactful projects built using AI, Python, and Data Science.
+Each project reflects my ability to extract actionable insights from complex data or design intelligent systems that solve real-world problems.

-my portfolio reflects a strong foundation in machine learning, data engineering, and modern development tools.
+My work demonstrates a solid foundation in:

+💡 Machine Learning & Predictive Modeling

+🧩 Data Engineering & Automation

+🧠 AI-Powered Solutions

+🛠️ Modern Development Tools & Clean UI Design

+From insightful dashboards to smart algorithms, this portfolio is a testament to my passion for technology-driven problem solving and continuous learning.

 🌐 Live Portfolio: https://quizzical-hawking3-ds3uv.view-3.tempo-dev.app/